Are the Cavaliers still NBA Finals contenders?

 The Case For

 Well, it certainly helps for Cleveland to have the best player in the world on its roster.
 LeBron James has made many people a lot smarter than me look foolish for questioning his ability to carry a team all the way.
 James will play heavy minutes in the playoffs, and if he’s willing to lock in on tougher defensive assignments, he could buoy the offense while maybe bringing the defense closer to championship level.
 An extra dose of James (whose minutes are already quite high) could also theoretically improve the play of his often erratic supporting cast.
-And while Boston potentially having homecourt advantage in an East Finals matchup is no joke, the East is still very much setup for the Cavs to make it all the way.
+And while Boston potentially having homecourt advantage in an East Finals matchup is no joke, the East is still very much set up for the Cavs to make it all the way.
 LeBron has no true individual rival in his conference, and the Celtics—who seem to be peaking at the right time—are still an unproven bunch.
 Playoff basketball is a whole different animal, and every NBA champion this decade took some pretty tough losses before climbing the mountain top, the kind of losses and games the Celtics haven’t even played in yet.
 And if James personally takes on the defensive challenge against Isaiah Thomas, Boston could come to regret not adding another one-on-one scoring option at the trade deadline.

 All of this is to say the Cavs should have a relatively easy road to the Finals compared to teams out West, and then they only have to find a way to play out-of-their-minds defense for one series.
 It’s not necessarily a good strategy, but it’s a path that’s not completely unrealistic.